ryan3738/frasers-nextjs-site/README.md

 # Next.js Restaurant Website

-A Next.js Jamstack website for Restaurants with Tina CMS and Authentication.
-Users have the ability to update business info, hours, menu items, and the photo gallery with live previews.
-Saved changes are are quickly deployed to the production site.
+A Next.js Jamstack website for Restaurants utilizing Tina CMS and Authentication.
+Users can update business info, hours, menu items, and the photo gallery with live previews.
+All changes are recorded in the git history and quickly deployed to the production site.

 # Overview
 1. Clone [this repository](https://github.com/ryan3738/frasers-nextjs-site)